AMID Logo

 Freight from the USA

-Should I palletize my shipping boxes?
+Should I palletize my boxes for international shipping from the USA?

 The dimension of the standard U.S. pallet used in international cargo transportation from the USA is 48" x 40" x 6" (or 1.2m x 1.0m x 0.15m).
 Cargo is stacked on pallets and shrink-wrapped by a plastic film called "pallets" or "skids."